Italo-Turkish War

 The Italo-Turkish War (Trablusgarp Savaşı, "Tripolitanian War", Guerra di Libia, "War of Libya"), also known as the Turco-Italian War, was fought between the Kingdom of Italy and the Ottoman Empire from 29 September 1911 to 18 October 1912.
 As a result of this conflict, Italy captured coastal areas of the Ottoman Tripolitania Vilayet, of which the main sub-provinces were Fezzan (Fizan), Cyrenaica (Sirenayka), and Tripoli (Trablusgarp) itself.
 These territories became the colonies of Italian Tripolitania and Cyrenaica, which would later merge into Italian Libya.

 During the conflict, Italian forces also occupied the Dodecanese islands in the Aegean Sea.
 In the 1912 Treaty of Ouchy, which ended the war and gave Italy the possession of Libya, the Italians agreed to return the Dodecanese to the Ottoman Empire.
 However, the vagueness of the text, combined with subsequent adverse events unfavourable to the Ottoman Empire (the outbreak of the Balkan Wars and World War I), allowed a provisional Italian administration of the islands, and Turkey eventually renounced all claims on these islands in Article 122 of the Treaty of Sèvres (1920), confirmed by Article 15 of the 1923 Treaty of Lausanne.

-The war is considered a precursor of the First World War.
-Members of the Balkan League, seeing how easily Italy defeated the Ottomans and motivated by incipient Balkan nationalism, attacked the Ottoman Empire in October 1912, starting the First Balkan War a few days before the end of the Italo-Turkish War.
+The war is considered a precursor of World War I. Members of the Balkan League, seeing how easily Italy defeated the Ottomans and motivated by incipient Balkan nationalism, attacked the Ottoman Empire in October 1912, starting the First Balkan War a few days before the end of the Italo-Turkish War.

 The Italo-Turkish War saw some technological changes, most notably the use of airplanes in combat.
 On 23 October 1911, an Italian pilot, Capitano Carlo Piazza, flew over Turkish lines on the world's first aerial reconnaissance mission, and on 1 November, the first aerial bomb was dropped by Sottotenente Giulio Gavotti, on Turkish troops in Libya, from an early model of Etrich Taube aircraft.
 The Turks, using rifles, were the first to shoot down an airplane.
 Another use of new technology was a network of wireless telegraphy stations established soon after the initial landings.
 Guglielmo Marconi, the inventor of wireless telegraphy, came to Libya to conduct experiments with the Italian Corps of Engineers.